AtMyTable

 How to wrap presents for Christmas

-Getting a gift is the best isn’t it.
-Almost as good as giving a gift and watching the person’s face light up.
+Getting a gift is the best, isn't it?
+Almost as good as giving a gift and watching the person's face light up.
 This is especially true when you gift to children.
 They are so forward with their emotions and it is so lovely to see the smile spread across their face.

 But do you know what isn't lovely, the HUGE garbage bag full of wrapping paper following a birthday party or Christmas morning!
 I know not everyone cares and this post will not change that but I wanted to share some of the very easy and FREE ways we wrap presents to minimize the amount of trash we get.